Classification of foliations of degree three on $\mathbb{P}^{2}_{\mathbb{C}}$ with a flat Legendre transform

 \section{Introduction}

 A (regular) $d$-web on $(\mathbb{C}^2,0)$ is the data of a family $\{\F_1,\F_2,\ldots,\F_d\}$ of regular holomorphic foliations on $(\mathbb{C}^2,0)$ which are pairwise transverse at the origin.
 The first significant result in the study of webs was obtained by W. \textsc{Blaschke} and J. \textsc{Dubourdieu} around $1920$.
-They have shown (\cite{BD28}) that any regular $3$-web $\mathcal{W}$ on $(\mathbb{C}^2,0)$ is analytically equivalent to the trivial $3$-web defined by $\mathrm{d}x.\mathrm{d}y.\mathrm{d}(x+y)$, and this under the hypothesis of vanishing of a differential $2$-form $K(\mathcal{W})$ known as the \textsc{Blaschke} curvature of $\mathcal{W}$.
+They have introduced, for any regular $3$-web $\mathcal{W}$ on $(\mathbb{C}^2,0),$ a differential $2$-form $K(\mathcal{W})$ known as the \textsc{Blaschke} curvature of $\mathcal{W}$, whose vanishing implies (\cite{BD28}) that $\mathcal{W}$ is analytically equivalent to the trivial $3$-web defined by $\mathrm{d}x.\mathrm{d}y.\mathrm{d}(x+y)$.
 The curvature of a $d$-web~$\W$ with $d>3$ is defined as the sum of the \textsc{Blaschke} curvatures of all $3$-subwebs of $\W$.
 A web with zero curvature is called flat.
 This notion is useful for the classification of maximal rank webs.
 Indeed, a result of N. \textsc{Mih\u{a}ileanu} shows that the flatness is a necessary condition for the maximality of the rank, \emph{see} for instance \cite{Hen06,Rip07}.

 Recently, the study of global holomorphic webs defined on complex surfaces has been updated, \emph{see} for instance \cite{CL07,PP09,MP13}.
 In the sequel we will focus on webs of the complex projective plane.
 A (global) $d$-web on $\pp$ is given in an affine chart $(x,y)$ by an implicit differential equation $F(x,y,y')=0$, where $F(x,y,p)=\sum_{i=0}^{d}a_{i}(x,y)p^{d-i}\in\mathbb{C}[x,y,p]$ is a reduced polynomial whose coefficient $a_0$ is not identically zero.
 In a neighborhood of a point $z_0=(x_0,y_0)$ such that $a_{0}(x_{0},y_{0})\Delta(x_{0},y_{0})\neq 0$, being $\Delta(x,y)$ the $p$-discriminant of $F$, the integral curves of this equation define a regular $d$-web on $(\C^2,z_0)$.